 And over by the river are the mudbrick ruins of an ancient settlement from the Old Kingdom.
 Elephantine Island was not just a religious site, but it functioned as its own city since very early times.

 Middle Kingdom Satet Temple & Residences

-Sadly, there are even fewer original fragments left here compared with the others.
+Accordingly, there are even fewer original fragments left here compared with the other temples.
 But further north, you can see another set of residential buildings also established during the Middle Kingdom.